White House envoy Witkoff meets with Putin as deadline looms for Russia to end war

 MOSCOW — White House envoy Steve Witkoff met Russian President Vladimir Putin in Moscow on Wednesday, part of a last-ditch effort by the Trump administration to convince the Kremlin leader to make peace in Ukraine ahead of a U.S.-imposed deadline Friday, or face new economic penalties.

-It was not immediately clear how much progress the two sides had made in the Kremlin meeting, which lasted three hours, according to Putin's press team.
+It was not immediately clear if the two sides had made progress in the Kremlin meeting, which lasted three hours, according to Putin's press team.

+U.S. Secretary of State Marco Rubio told reporters he had spoken with Witkoff after the meeting and expected the administration would make "some announcements" later in the day — "maybe positive, maybe not," he said.

 But in a sign that some new penalties over Russia's war were already underway, President Trump on Wednesday signed an executive order saying he would slap an extra 25% tariff on India over its purchases of Russian oil.

-The Kremlin, meanwhile, conveyed a positive take on the Witkoff meeting, releasing a video showing Putin greeting Witkoff with a warm handshake.
-This was the two men's fifth meeting this year.
+The Kremlin released a video showing Putin greeting Witkoff with a warm handshake.
+It was the two men's fifth meeting this year.

 Yuri Ushakov, an adviser to Putin, was quoted by state media as calling the discussions "useful" and "constructive."